duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

-You know that your Pi has successfully booted when you can see it broadcasting a network with an SSID of `![hostname]-abcd` where `abcd` are some random numbers and letters at the end of SSID to prevent name conflicts.

-If you connect to the newtork `![hostname]-abcd` or to the network that the Duckiebot connects to by default ![wifi-ssid], then you should be able to ping your robot with:
+If you connect to your robot by some method in [](#sec:duckiebot_network) you should be able to "ping" it:

 ```
 laptop $ ping ![hostname].local